QuiltNotes Learning Center

 I saw this technique at a retreat several years ago.
-I make a lot of Quilts of Valor™ from the fabric and scraps people donate.
 These star blocks are easy to cut, easy to piece and make beautiful quilts.
 The block is made from 2-1/2″ squares and 3-1/2″ squares.
 I use two square templates and a rotating cutting mat to cut the squares.
 If you have odd shaped fabric scraps this is the perfect way to cut those.

 The block in this demo uses the same fabric for all of the background squares and the same fabric for all of the star points but also looks great with scrappy fabrics for background and/or star points.